MaziMicklech/Micklech/README.md

 # Micklech
-This Repo is My Learning demo
+This Repo is my journey into python and hands on projects and assignments